eu-digital-identity-wallet/eudi-lib-jvm-openid4vci-kt/README.md

 - authorizeIssuanceConfig: Preference on using `scope` or `authorization_details` during authorization code flow.
 - dPoPUsage: An indication about whether DPoP is never to be used, supported, or required.
 If Wallet requires DPoP but Credential Issuer doesn't advertise this feature, issuance does not proceed.
 - clientAttestationPoPBuilder: Wallet supported mechanism for creating Client Attestation POP JWTs when using [Attestation-Based Client Authentication](#oauth-20-attestation-based-client-authentication).
-- parUsage: An indication to not use PAR endpoint or use it if advertised by the credential issuer
+- parUsage: An indication to not use PAR endpoint or use it if advertised by the credential issuer.
+Additionally, allows configuring whether Authorization Code DPoP binding should be performed.
 - clock: Wallet/Caller clock.
 - issuerMetadataPolicy: Wallet policy concerning Credential Issuer metadata.
 Possible options:
   - `IssuerMetadataPolicy.RequireSigned`: require the presence of signed metadata and use only values from signed metadata